-- Instead of potato chips, try baked kale chips or pistachios.
+- Instead of potato chips, try baked kale chips or frozen pistachios.
 Did you know that 9 potato chips have the same amount of calories as 30 pistachios?

 - Instead of ranch dressing as a dip, bring hummus!
 Or try mixing hummus in vinaigrette to make a creamier dressing for salads.

 - Take advantage of the beautiful summer fruits with fruit skewers!
-Arrange a strawberry, mandarin orange slice, pineapple cube, kiwi slice, one grape, and a blueberry in that order on kebab sticks for a rainbow of colors and flavors.
+Arrange a strawberry, mandarin orange slice, pineapple cube, kiwi slice, one grape, and blueberry in that order on kebab sticks for a rainbow of colors and flavors.
 Mix fresh with some frozen that’s slightly defrosted for tight food budgets.

 Don’t Forget, Food Safety First!